 Anything that takes too much time or effort to set up, use, and stow away will definitely collect dust in storage.
 Consider how easy it would be to use your chosen trailer, and whether you’d prefer hooking it up to your boat or simply lugging your boat to the water the good old fashioned way.

-It’s important that you know how much your inflatable pontoon boat weighs - complete with accessories, motors, gear, and all.
-A trailer can only take so much weight.
+It’s important that you know how much your inflatable pontoon boat weighs - complete with the accessories, motors, gear, and all.
+A trailer can only take so much weight so it's important to understand how the weight distribution a pontoon works.
 Overloading the frame could cause damage to the trailer, and even get your boat in an accident.

 What’s your boat trailer made of?
 Most of them use stainless steel which holds well against rust and corrosion.
 You should also factor in maintenance to help preserve your trailer’s functionality.